-The high-performance BMW M5 has been reintroduced for 2013, and comes with a twin-turbocharged 4.4-liter V8 engine that produces 560 horsepower at 6,000 to 7,000 rpm and 500 pound-feet of torque at 1,500 to 5,750 rpm.
-That engine is paired with either a six-speed manual transmission or a seven-speed automated manual.
-BMW says that the 2013 M5 has a top speed of 155 mph, and will accelerate from 0 to 60 mph in 4.2 seconds with the automated manual transmission.
+The performance-oriented 2015 BMW M5 has a twin-turbocharged 4.4-liter V8 engine that produces 560 horsepower and 500 pound-feet of torque.
+A seven-speed automated manual transmission and six-speed manual are available.
+BMW says the 2015 M5 has a top speed of 155 mph and can accelerate from 0 to 60 mph in 4.2 seconds.

 Handling and Braking

-- "Over my favorite twisty mountain backroads, the M5 barely batted a headlight as it swept through the turns." -- CNET (M5)
+- "Over my favorite twisty mountain backroads, the M5 barely batted a headlight as it swept through the turns." -- CNET (2013)

 Next Steps: BMW 5-Series

-- Find low financing rates for the BMW 5-Series
+- View the best prices for the 2015 BMW 5-Series